LearnersBlock/learners-block/README.md

 ### Development Instructions

 A Docker based development environment is available.
+If you require each component individually, see the README file in the component's folder.

 #### Frontend